imitator-model-checker/imitator/doc/IMITATOR-developer-manual.md

 Of course, this module use `ParsingStructureUtilities`.
 ____________

+# Some important algorithms

-## Linking of variables
+## 1. Linking of variables

+### Variable reference (variable_ref)

 In order to recognize each variable in a unique way, we have to use its name.
 But it's not sufficient.
-For example, a local variable, can be defined many times with the same name, it's also possible to have global and local variable with the same name, or it's possible to have a formal parameter with the same name of a global variable.
+For example, a local variable, can be defined many times with the same name, it's also possible to have global and local variable with the same name, or it's possible to have a formal parameter with the same name as a global variable.
 For this reason, in addition to its name, we choose to add an identifier to each variable.

 A variable can be seen internally as a tuple `(variable_name * id)`.
 This tuple represent variable in a unique way.